rzlsoftware/CodeOnlyNugetPackageTest/readme.md

 Simply build open the soluion in Visual Studio, build the nuget package and then the WPF project.

 If you undo the last commit or delete the empty `UserControl` the error will be gone.

+## Nullable

+The problem can be recreated when using the external library [Nullable](https://github.com/manuelroemer/Nullable).